Gensee Crate Coding-agent runtime defense

 Two offerings

-Open source endpoint
+Open source individual tool

 Enterprise deployment

-On-prem Distributed Company policy Identity binding Tamper-evident Quotas MCP manifests SIEM Multi-agent
+Central control Distributed Company policy Identity binding Tamper-evident Quotas MCP manifests SIEM Multi-agent

 Get started

-Secure the agents your team already uses.
+Secure the coding agents your team already uses.

 Book a demo Open Source